Home > Resources > How to move photos to iCloud

 • The ability to handle various photo formats, including HEIC, JPG, PNG, GIF, and more

 Step 1.
-Launch the software:
+Launch the software

 Download and install the software on your Windows computer.

 Step 2.
-Connect your iPhone:
+Connect your iPhone

 Use a USB cable to connect your iPhone to the computer.
 Make sure to unlock your iPhone and trust the computer if prompted.

 Step 3.
-Choose photos to transfer:
+Choose photos to transfer

 In the software, click on the "Photos" tab in the left menu bar.
 Then, select the certain photos you want to transfer, or choose the "Check All" option to export a specific album.

-Step 4: Start the moving process:
+Step 4: Start the moving process

 Once you've selected the photos, click on the "Export to PC" button at the top.
-Later, specify the destination folder on your Windows computer where you want to transfer the photos from iPhone to PC, and wait for the process to finish.
+Later, specify the destination folder on your Windows PC where you want to transfer the photos from iPhone to PC, and wait for the process to finish.

 Note: